Steamed Salmon with Black Bean Sauce (豉汁三文鱼)

 - I usually get my salmon fillets from grocery stores like Trader Joe’s or Aldi.
 They sometimes come descaled but always come with the skin intact.
 The skin, in my opinion, helps to trap more fatty juice and fragrance when cooking salmon.
 But I understand the texture or the look of the skin might not be appealing to everyone so if you do not like it, feel free to remove it.

-- Like I mentioned earlier, the fermented black beans usually come in vacuumed plastic bags.
+- Like I mentioned earlier, fermented black beans usually come in vacuum-sealed plastic bags.
 They are either called Fermented Black Beans or Fermented Soy Beans.
 When buying them from Asian grocery stores, make sure there is an expiration date.
 Once open, seal and refrigerate the bag.
 The brand I bought is called Youngchuan (永川), which is actually a place in China’s Szechuan province that is known for its fermented black beans.
 Alternatively, you can use the packaged fermented black bean sauce like this Lee Kum Kee brand below.
 Because the bottled fermented black bean sauce usually has light soy sauce mixed in, reduce the soy sauce amount to 2/3 teaspoon when mixing the sauce.

 - Here I used San-J gluten free soy sauce.
 But any light soy sauce (not the dark kind for coloring purpose) can do the job.
 Kikkoman, Pearl River Bridge （珠江橋牌）, Lee Kum Kee （李錦記）are some of the common Asian soy sauce brands.
 You can find them in most grocery stores and super markets.
 I used Chinkiang Vinegar (镇江香醋) here.
 It’s a type of Chinese black vinegar.
 You can substitute it with balsamic vinegar.
 If using balsamic vinegar, skip the sugar.